k4sh4n1/research/proposal.md

    * Supply and demand across macro and micro economy
 * Financial friction and mechanical one
 * Nonlinear dynamics behavior
-* Stochastic nature of seismic loads and financial shocks
 * Shock propagation through the financial network and structural network
 * Thresholds
    * Financial tipping points
    * Structural buckling
 * ...

 For example, when a trader follows the price action methodology, it feels like they are telling a story of bulls and bears.
 The story of how price momentum is shaped by buyers and sellers.
-This story-telling remarkably resembles how dynamic forces are exerted upon a physical body to determine its momentum and behavior.
+This story-telling remarkably resembles how external forces are exerted upon a physical body to determine its momentum and behavior.

-Despite the similarities, the rich structural dynamics toolkit remains mostly unexplored in quantitative finance.
+Despite the similarities, the rich structural toolkit remains mostly unexplored in quantitative finance.
 This gap presents opportunities for practical innovation for:

 * Theoretical contributions to econophysics
 * Novel predictive tools based on physical systems theory